gatkinso/challenge/README.md

 > cmake --build . --target gcov
 ```

-HTML formatted code should be generated in the <workspace>/build/code_coverage directory.
+HTML formatted unit test coverage information should be generated in the <workspace>/build/code_coverage directory.

 ## Unit tests
 In your build directory, do this...